-Our optimization approach is also related to the re-optimization methods presented by Kabra and DeWitt [KD98]: the statistics are updated at key points during query execution to re-allocate memory resources for active operators and to potentially adjust the plan for the rest of the execution.
-The general re-optimization approach of [KD98] for relational data was extended by Markl et al. [MRS+04], where the cardinality estimation errors detected during query execution may trigger a re-optimization step for the execution plan.
+Our optimization approach is also related to the reoptimization methods presented by Kabra and DeWitt [1998]: the statistics are updated at key points during query execution to reallocate memory resources for active operators and to potentially adjust the plan for the rest of the execution.
+The general reoptimization approach of Kabra and DeWitt [1998] for relational data was extended by Markl et al. [2004], where the cardinality estimation errors detected during query execution may trigger a reoptimization step for the execution plan.
 Our general optimization approach behaves similarly, albeit for text-centric tasks, which require different parameter estimation techniques.

-This article substantially extends our previous work in [AIG03, IAJG06].
-Our earlier paper [AIG03] presented preliminary results on modeling and estimating the achievable recall of Iterative Set Expansion, for Task 1 (information extraction) and Task 2 (database content summary construction).
-Later, in [IAJG06], we developed and evaluated rigorous cost models for Iterative Set Expansion, as well as for three additional general execution strategies, namely Scan, Filtered Scan, and Automatic Query Generation.
-In [IAJG06], we also presented a principled, cost-based global optimization approach for selecting the most efficient execution strategy automatically.
-The current article substantially extends the analysis and experimental evaluation in [IAJG06].
-In this article, we present a detailed description of our methodology for estimating the parameter values required by our cost model (Sections 6.1.1 through 6.1.4), whereas in [IAJG06], due to space restrictions, we only gave a high-level overview of our techniques.
-Another substantial new contribution with respect to [IAJG06] is that now our optimizers do not rely on knowledge of the |Tokens| statistics, but instead estimate this parameter "on-the-fly" as well, during execution of the task.
-Furthermore, in this article, we present a new, "local" optimizer that potentially builds "multi-strategy" executions by picking the best strategy for each batch of k tokens (Section 6.2).
-In contrast, the "global" optimization approach in [IAJG06] only attempts to identify a single execution plan that is capable of reaching the full target recall.
-We implemented the new local optimization approach and compared it experimentally against the global approach of [IAJG06]; the results of the comparison are presented in Figures 26, 27, 28, and 29, in Section 8.
-The results show the superiority of the local optimizer over the global optimizer.
+This article substantially extends our previous work in Agichtein et al. [2003] and Ipeirotis et al. [2006].
+Our earlier article [Agichtein et al. 2003] presented preliminary results on modeling and estimating the achievable recall of Iterative Set Expansion, for Task 1 (information extraction) and Task 2 (database content summary construction).
+Later, in Ipeirotis et al. [2006], we developed and evaluated rigorous cost models for Iterative Set Expansion, as well as for three additional general execution strategies, namely Scan, Filtered Scan, and Automatic Query Generation.
+In Ipeirotis et al. [2006], we also presented a principled, cost-based "global" optimization approach for selecting the most efficient execution strategy automatically.
+The current article substantially extends the analysis and experimental evaluation by Ipeirotis et al. [2006].
+In this article, we present a detailed description of our methodology for estimating the parameter values required by our cost model (Sections 6.1.1 through 6.1.4), whereas in Ipeirotis et al. [2006], due to space restrictions, we only gave a high-level overview of our techniques.
+Another substantial new contribution with respect to Ipeirotis et al. [2006] is that now our optimizers do not rely on knowledge of the Tokens statistics, but instead estimate this parameter "on-the-fly" as well, during execution of the task.
+Furthermore, in this article, we present a new, "local" optimizer that potentially builds "multistrategy" executions by picking the best strategy for each batch of k tokens (Section 6.2).
+In contrast, the "global" optimization approach in Ipeirotis et al. [2006] only attempts to identify a single execution plan that is capable of reaching the full target recall.
+We implemented the new local optimization approach and compared it experimentally against the global approach of Ipeirotis et al. [2006]; the results of the comparison are presented in Figures 24, 25, 26, and 27, in Section 8.
+The results show the superiority of the "local" optimizer over the "global" optimizer.